 This keto pumpkin bread is the best moist keto pumpkin bread with coconut flour and almond flour.
-Plus, it is gluten free and dairy free.
+Plus, it’s gluten-free and dairy-free.

-This is a keto bread blog, there is no more secret about it, I am passionate about keto baking.
+This is a keto bread blog, there’s no secret about it, I am passionate about keto baking.
 Or should I simply say that I am a huge bread lover and I love living a keto life.
-So having all those keto bread recipes are my life-savers to stay on track and enjoy bread.
+So having all these keto bread recipes are my life-savers to stay on track and enjoy bread.

 A keto pumpkin bread is a sweet bread loaf recipe made with a combination of low carb flour and delicious pumpkin spice flavors.
 It has a delicious soft and moist texture perfect to serve for breakfast or afternoon tea.

 This is an easy 1-bowl pumpkin bread recipe that everyone can make !
-Let see all the ingredients you need to make this delicious moist keto pumpkin bread.
+Let’s see all the ingredients you need to make this delicious moist keto pumpkin bread.

-Almond flour – I recommend thin almond flour for best result.
-Almond meal is thicker, it will dry the bread
+Almond flour – I recommend fine almond flour for best result.
+Almond meal is coarser, it would dry the bread

-Coconut flour – don’t skip or replace, this is the combo of coconut flour and almond flour that makes this bread so moist
+Coconut flour – don’t skip or replace, it’s the combo of coconut flour and almond flour that makes this bread so moist

 Canned pumpkin puree